alexmassimino9/react-typescript-task-app/README.md

 This is a todo app built with react and type script, what makes this project special is that it is my first project utilizing typeScript.
-This todo app has the basic CRUD functionalities.
+You are able to enter a task, edit the task, cross off the task, and when you have completed the task you can remove it from the list.

 <img src="./src/assests/Taskify.png" alt="taskify picture" />